bronzeRaf/ParallelClassics/README.md

 ##### Run
 Before running a CUDA executable, get sure that your GPU supports CUDA runtime environment [here](https://developer.nvidia.com/cuda-gpus).
-- To run the parallel algorithm for a random graph of the desired size open a terminal in the same folder with the executable and run:
+- To run the serial and the parallel algorithms for a random graph of the desired size open a terminal in the same folder with the executable and run:

 ```mpirun -n num_procs executable-file-name n w p```